input-output-hk/mithril/mithril-client-wasm/README.md

 * The different types of available data certified by Mithril are:
     * Snapshot: list and get.
     * Mithril stake distribution: list and get.
-    * Cardano transactions proofs: list & get commitment, get proofs
+    * Cardano transactions: list & get commitments, get proofs
     * Certificate: list, get, and chain validation.

 ## Installation